wyndchyme/mc3ds-modern/README.md

 Delete the folder beginning with **'0004'** from the 'titles' directory and repeat the above process.
 # Frequently Asked Questions

+**Q: How large is Modernization MegaPack?**

+_A: As of v1.5.1, the extracted files amount to 30.8 MB._

 **Q: Does Modernization MegaPack affect world generation?**

 _A: No, world generation is not affected so the pack retains 100% compatibility with the vanilla game._